Disney World in May (2027 Guide): Crowds, Weather, Events & Is It Worth It?

 This is a great time to balance a relaxed pace with solid park efficiency.

-As you move further into the month, crowds begin to increase, and the park experience starts to shift closer to summer patterns—especially around Memorial Day weekend.
+As you move into the final week of the month, crowds begin to increase noticeably and the park experience shifts closer to summer patterns.

 • Prioritize rope drop or early entry each morning